 You may have noticed as the weather dips down, more people begin complaining of flu, colds, cough and runny nose.
 This is normal.

-When season’s change, atmospheric pressure and wind shifts, and our bodies have to make adjustments to those environmental modifications.
+When the season’s change, atmospheric pressure and winds shift, and our bodies have to make adjustments to those environmental modifications.

 Like most folks, you may not be prepared for the onslaught of common bugs that can enter your body through the respiratory system at this time of year… but if you have some herbal culinary savvy, you need not worry.

-Right now, in your kitchen, you probably already have easy remedies that can keep the bugs at bay and help you retain good respiratory health through seasonal shifts.
+Right now, in your kitchen, you already have easy remedies at your fingertips that can keep the bugs at bay and help you retain good respiratory health through these seasonal shifts.

 Here are a few of my favorites: